 Frequently Asked Questions

-Did Chief John Ross live in the Murrell Home?
+Did Chief John Ross live in Hunter’s Home?

 Yes, but only off and on for about two months.
 When Chief Ross returned to the Cherokee Nation after the Civil War (September 10 to November 11, 1865), he stayed at Hunter’s Home, the name given to the Murrell plantation.
 Ross’s own home, Rose Cottage, a half-mile to the east, had been burned by Stand Watie’s Confederate troops on October 28, 1863.
 (Gary Moulton, Papers of Chief John Ross, Vol. 2, University of Oklahoma Press, Norman, 1985, pps.
 547, 647-658).
 At the request of the Murrells, the chief’s sister Elizabeth and her family had been living in Hunter’s Home since the summer of 1862 when the Murrells left to return to Virginia, where he was to support the Confederacy.

 Did George Murrell serve in the Confederate military?

 There are no records indicating that Murrell served in the military at any time.
 However, he did have close ties to the Confederate military.
-He was given the title "Major" Murrell, probably as a civilian honor, as early as 1834.
-Given Murrell's age at the start of the Civil War (53) and the fact that he had been a merchant for more than thirty years, it seems more likely that he worked with the military in procuring supplies for the Confederacy.
+He was given the title “Major” Murrell, probably as a civilian honor, as early as 1834.
+Given Murrell’s age (53) at the start of the Civil War, and the fact that he had been a merchant for more than thirty years, it is more likely that he worked with the military in procuring supplies for the Confederacy.
 The Murrells left their Park Hill plantation home in 1862 when guerilla fighting began.
 The Ross family were known to be Union sympathizers, so as a Confederate sympathizer, Murrell apparently felt it necessary to return to his native Virginia.
 He is also reputed to have outfitted a regiment of Confederate soldiers while back in Virginia.
-Murrell would not have joined the Confederate troops in Indian Territory because of their connection to Stand Watie, an arch enemy of Chief John Ross.
+Murrell would not have joined the Confederate troops in Indian Territory because of their connection to Stand Watie, an archenemy of Chief John Ross.
 While it is possible that Murrell may have served in the militia early in his life, there are no records to this effect.
-Murrell's obituary in the 1890s claimed he never served in the military.
+Murrell’s obituary in the 1890s claimed he never served in the military.